queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 14,450

-You roll one additional weapon damage die when determining the extra damage for a critical hit with a ranged weapon attack..
+You roll one additional weapon damage die when determining the extra damage for a critical hit with a ranged weapon attack.